 Be a bird detective: Use this guidebook from Bird Sleuth to explore the world of birds in your neighborhood.

 Stars, galaxies, and more: Visit a local observatory to learn more about our universe.
 Keep a track of astronomical events that you can observe in your region even without a telescope.

-Mark your calendars for the Perseid meteor shower in August.
-Check out these other spectacular 2018 astronomical events.
-NASA is another great resource of online activities for kids.
+Mark your calendars for various upcoming meteor showers.
+Check out these other spectacular 2021 sky events.
+NASA kids is another great resource of online activities for kids.